Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenBLAS/README.md

     Note that it is best to unload cray-libsci to make sure that there is no interaction at all with that library.
 Otherwise, e.g., one might end up testing the Cray library rather than OpenBLAS.

+### Version 0.3.23 for cpeGNU 22.12

+  * Version provided with 64-bit integer support on user demand.